 🚨🎥 | The last time David de Gea faced West Ham, he made sure his team came home with the 3 points after a crucial penalty save at the death! 🌪🧤

 Lets hope for another good game today, from our POTS! 💪🏽 pic.twitter.com/LnTF1qbUTp

 — DDG Xtra 1️⃣🧤™ | Fan (@DDGXtra) January 22, 2022

 The only thing more surprising than the fact that Darmian spent four seasons at Old Trafford is the fact he is now 33.

 Darmian’s time at United was during its most turbulent period, experiencing the club under Louis van Gaal, Jose Mourinho and Ole Gunnar Solskjaer.

-It never quite worked for the Italian, who fell out with Jose Mourinho making him surely the only player to ever fall out with the Portuguese manager, right?
+It never quite worked for the Italian, who fell out with Mourinho.
+Surely the only player to piss off Portuguese manager, right?

-He moved to Parma for a season in 2019-20, but Antonio Conte’s obsession with collecting wing-backs earned him a move to Inter Milan on loan in a deal that became permanent last summer.
-The full-back is a valuable squad player for the Nerazzurri.
+He moved to Parma for a season in 2019-20, but Antonio Conte’s obsession with collecting wing-backs earned him a move to Inter Milan on loan in a deal that became permanent in the summer of 2021.
+The full-back remains a handy squad player for the Nerazzurri.

 CB: Chris Smalling